Wild camping lets you see the outdoors in ways and at times that few others do

 Wild camping equipment list:

+Getting the right gear is a big part of a successful wild camping trip.
 The absolute essentials and what I recommend spending as much money as possible on are your tent, sleeping bag, sleeping matt & rucksack to carry everything in!
 These are the key investments, and will keep you warm & dry in all weather conditions.

 The Tent